-Application essays are your chance to really let admission officers (or scholarship committees) get to know you.
+A college application essay is your chance to really let admission officers (or scholarship committees) get to know you.
 Your interests, your activities, your family trips: So long as the information concerns the essay topic, it’s fair game.
 This means that essays need to be able to convey you as well as possible.
-Here are a few tips to writing a strong essay, even if you’re not a strong writer.
+Here are a few tips to strengthen your essay, even if you’re not a strong writer.

 Speak About Your Passions

 Talking about something you are knowledgeable or passionate about gives your written voice strength.
-You are also going to have an easier time articulating what you mean when it’s something you want to write about.
+You are also going to have an easier time articulating what you mean when it’s something you choose an essay topic you want to write about.

 This is standard rule for all written assignments.
-If you make sure what you write answers the question being asked, or the prompt being given, you are going to leave a good impression.
+If you make sure what you write answers the question the application essay asked, or the prompt being given, you are going to leave a good impression.
 Even the best writers will get nowhere if they can’t demonstrate an understanding of the question.

 Don’t Be Afraid to Show Emotion